Human mortality from H5N1: Existing pre-pandemic global case fatality ratio

 A case-fatality ratio based on an accurate and all-inclusive count of cases would be invaluable, but unfortunately it is impossible to attain.
 The ability to diagnose every case of H5N1 as it arises does not exist.
 A few small reported studies have attempted to gather preliminary data on this crucial statistic, by carrying out systematic blood testing of neighbors and contacts of fatal cases in villages where there had been confirmed H5N1 fatalities.
 In most cases, this testing failed to turn up any overlooked mild cases, though in at least one study mild overlooked cases were identified.

 These methodical studies of contacts provide significant evidence that the high death rate among confirmed cases in the villages where these studies were carried out cannot be simply attributed to a wholesale failure to detect mild cases.
 Unfortunately, these studies are likely to remain too few and sketchy to define the complex situation worldwide regarding the lethality of the varying H5N1 clades.
 The testing and reporting necessary for mass serology studies to determine the incidence of overlooked cases for each existing clade and strain of H5N1 worldwide would be prohibitively costly.

-Hence the precise allocation of infections by the various H5N1 clades across the spectrum including lethal, serious, mild, and asymptomatic cases is likely to remain unknown in both humans and the hundreds of other species it can infect.
-Scientists are very concerned about what we do know about H5N1; but even more concerned about the vast amount of important data that we don't know about H5N1 and its future mutations.
+The precise allocation of infections by the various H5N1 clades across the spectrum, including lethal, serious, mild, and asymptomatic cases, is likely to remain unknown in both humans and the hundreds of other species it can infect.
+Scientists are concerned about what we do know about H5N1 and about the vast amount of important data that we don't know about H5N1 and its future mutations.